dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 	- MailboxIdentifier guessing
 	    - The MailboxIdentifier is a version 4 UUID {{!RFC4122}} which SHOULD contain 122-bits of cryptographic entropy, making brute-force attacks impractical

-## Sender and Receiver safety

-- Relay server SHALL be trusted by both Sender and Receiver devices.
-- Receiver must be notified by Relay server in case integrity of provided URL was altered.

 ## Sender/Receiver privacy

 - At no time Relay server SHALL store or track the identities of both Sender and Receiver devices.